Even the most experienced dog parents may be horrified if their dogs throw up.

 Let’s get started!

 Reason 1 of 5: Abnormal Drinking Habits

-Your pooch’s tummy is likely to fill up quickly if he is thirsty.
+Your puppy’s tummy is likely to fill up quickly if he is thirsty.
 It can also happen if he drinks excessive water too quickly.

-We notice it especially after engaging in heavy exercise.
-Sometimes the dog’s normal body system can’t take it naturally.
+We notice it, especially after engaging in heavy exercise.
+Sometimes the dog’s regular body system can’t take it naturally.